 If the above list doesn’t apply to you, you could follow the usual personal injury claims process.

-A No Win No Fee agreement (also known as a Conditional Fee Agreement) could help you in funding the services of a personal injury solicitor.
+A No Win No Fee agreement (of which a Conditional Fee Agreement is a popular form) could help you in funding the services of a personal injury solicitor.
 All of the lawyers on our panel operate on a No Win No Fee basis.
 So, you won’t need to pay their fee if your claim is unsuccessful.

 You will only be obligated to pay their fee if you are awarded compensation.
 Your solicitor is paid for their work through a legally capped percentage from your settlement.